 Assumption of (In) Adequate Resources

 Most of the large infrastructure projects are actually many independent sub-projects, almost executed in parallel with integration at the end.
-The managerial and technical bandwidth, and even the direct resources (civil labor, fabricators, engineers etc.) required to manage it is significant.
+The managerial and technical bandwidth, and even the direct resources (civil labor, fabricators, engineers, etc.) required to manage it are significant.
 But, in most cases, there is always a scarcity of resources.
 But at the same time, to complete a project on time, it is considered imperative to work on all work fronts sooner rather than later.
 This in turn leads to bad multi-tasking in engineering and procurement.
-Delays creep in and almost every sub-project is delayed in the preerection phase.
+Delays creep in and almost every sub-project is delayed in the pre-erection phase.
 Civil work invariably starts without complete drawings, leading to further interruptions.
-At the same time, when many civil work fronts are started simultaneously, progress slows down due to thin assignment of resources.
+At the same time, when many civil work fronts are started simultaneously, progress slows down due to the thin assignment of resources.

 Conflict of cost and time